 AACC offers the following noncredit continuing education certificate programs in addition to the credit studies in Teaching and Child Care.
-These offerings meet MDSE Office of Child Care requirements for child care training and are essential to launching a career as a child care professional.
+These offerings meet MSDE Office of Child Care requirements for child care training and are essential to launching a career as a child care professional.

 ECT-305 Child Growth and Development

 ECT-306 Methods and Materials: Early Childhood

 CDA-321 Module 1 Family Child Care Pre-Service Training: Child Development

 CDA-322 Module 2 Family Child Care Pre-Service Training: Curriculum

 CDA-323 Module 3 Family Child Care Pre-Service Training: Health, Safety and Nutrition

 CDA-324 Module 4 Family Child Care Pre-Service Training: Special Needs

 CDA-325 Module 5 Family Child Care Pre-Service Training: Professionalism